Lyndl Hall and Sandee Moore

 If you have any questions, please contact Arnica's Communications Director at email@example.com for more information.

-Arnica Artist-Run Centre gratefully acknowledges the financial assistance of The Province of British Columbia and Nature's Fare.
+Arnica Artist-Run Centre gratefully acknowledges the financial assistance of The Province of British Columbia, City Of Kamloops Arts Commission, BC Interior Community Foundation and Hamber Foundation.